Ruth Bader Ginsburg Seems To Identify Sen. Lindsey Graham As A Woman [Video]

 Also on Monday, Neil Gorsuch, a judge on the Denver-based U.S. Court of Appeals for the 10th Circuit nominated by President Trump, was sworn in to replace Scalia.
 Gorsuch clerked for Justice Anthony Kennedy earlier in his career, making him apparently the first law clerk to serve on the Supreme Court bench at the same time as his former boss.

 The U.S. Senate confirmed Gorsuch last Friday by a vote of 54-45 after the majority Republicans invoked the so-called nuclear option or Reid option to eliminate the 60-vote threshold to overcome a filibuster.
-In 2013, when the Democrats were running the senate, then-Majority Leader Harry Reid similarly changed the longstanding filibuster rules to enable the confirmation of lower-court nominees.
+In 2013, when the Democrats were running the Senate, then-Majority Leader Harry Reid similarly changed the longstanding filibuster rules to enable the confirmation of lower-court nominees.

 The Supreme Court goes back into session next week.

-Gorsuch was one of the judges that Trump included on a list of potential nominees in the mold of Scalia and Justice Clarence Thomas released during the presidential campaign.
+Gorsuch was one of the judges who Trump included on a list of potential nominees in the mold of Scalia and Justice Clarence Thomas released during the presidential campaign.
 About Gorsuch, Ginsburg previously said that “I’ve worked with him and I think he’s very easy to get along with.
 He writes very well,” the New York Daily News reported.

 At one point in her remarks advocating for elected officials to work together more effectively made while accepting the Price for Civility in Public Life, Ruth Bader Ginsburg had this to say about Lindsey Graham, 61, the Washington Examiner and various other news outlets reported.